 As with payday loans, applying for a personal loan can be quick and convenient.
-Instead of having to visit seedy storefronts, you can have your cash deposited in your account within minutes of clicking on the send button of your online form.
+Instead of having to visit seedy storefronts, you can have your cash deposited in your account within minutes of completing an online form.

 Interest Rates Are Lower

 As low as 29% APR for qualified borrowers.
 Careful.
 Interest rates can get much higher for borrowers with bad credit.
-Even when the APR of personal loans is similar to that of payday lenders, as in the case of LendUp, there is still the advantage of no rollovers, which protects borrowers from falling into a cycle of debt.
+Even when the APR is similar to that of payday lenders, as with LendUp, there is still the advantage of no rollovers, which protects borrowers from falling into a cycle of debt.
 A rollover occurs when a payday lender offers a borrower the option to delay the payment of the loan for a fee.
 Borrowers can easily pay hundreds of dollars in fees and still have the same amount of debt to repay.